J-onah/J-onah/README.md

 ### 👋 Hi, I am Jonah.

 <p align="justify">
 I am a Computer Science and Design graduate from Singapore University of Technology and Design (SUTD) with a minor in Artificial Intelligence.
-I love building things, especially software applications, as I like to be responsible for the functions and operations of the features of various products.
-During my journey in programming, I have used languages such as Java, Python and C# to complete the various projects that I had been building.
+During my journey in programming, I have used languages such as Java, Python and C# to complete the various projects that I had been building, and I hope to be able to bring this experience into a full-time role.
 </p>

 <br>